- Home

 - Immediately after an introductory call, employers receive the Fair Chance Hiring Overview, a two-page document explaining the program.

-- Follow-up timing is structured, with an initial check-in a week after the first conversation, then additional follow-ups if no response is received.
+- Follow-up timing is structured, with an initial check-in email typically sent 1-2 weeks after the first conversation, then additional, periodic follow-ups (every 3-4 weeks) until a response is received or follow-up call is scheduled.

 This content is based on interviews or email correspondence with Steph Dolan in 2025.
-This draft content has NOT yet been signed off by the organization.
+This content was approved by the organization in April 2025.

 Harper College